Ryn Weaver

-Aryn Wüthrich (born August 10, 1992), better known under her stage name Ryn Weaver, is an American pop singer-songwriter who first garnered attention with the single "OctaHate" in June 2014.
-Billboard called the single a viral sensation.
-Her debut album, The Fool, followed in 2015.
+Aryn Wüthrich (born August 10, 1992), better known under her stage name Ryn Weaver, is an American pop singer-songwriter who first garnered attention with the single "OctaHate" in June 2014, with Billboard calling the single a viral sensation.
+Her debut studio album, The Fool, followed in 2015.
+She has also co-written songs for other artists, including JoJo's "When Love Hurts" (2015), and BTS and Charli XCX's "Dream Glow" (2019).

 Early life

 Ryn Weaver was born as Erin Wüthrich in Encinitas, California, to Maxwell "Max" Wüthrich, an architect, and Cynthia.
 She has Irish, Swiss, German, and Ukrainian ancestry.
 She has three brothers; Parker, Taylor, and Christopher.
 Weaver has stated that at a young age she chose to change the spelling of her name, Erin, to Aryn, claiming the original spelling was "ordinary and didn't suit [her]".
 The rest of her stage name, Weaver, is her mother's maiden name.
 She spent years learning different art forms including musical theater, painting, acting as well as music at Canyon Crest Academy in San Diego.
 Weaver moved to New York City for college to pursue her acting career where she attended New York University's Tisch School of the Arts before dropping out.
 She then moved back to California.